-The External Control Protocol enables the Roku to be controlled via the network.
-The External Control Service is discoverable via SSDP (Simple Service Discovery Protocol).
-The service is a simple RESTful API that can be accessed by programs in virtually any programming environment.
+The External Control Protocol (ECP) enables a Roku device to be controlled over a local area network by providing a number of external control services.
+The Roku devices offering these external control services are discoverable using SSDP (Simple Service Discovery Protocol).
+ECP is a simple RESTful API that can be accessed by programs in virtually any programming environment.

-SSDP is an industry IETF standard network protocol for the discovery of network services.
-Roku boxes will advertise their External Control Protocol through SSDP so that programs can discover the IP address of Roku's in the area by using the multicast ssdp protocol.
-There is a standard SSDP multicast address and port (184.108.40.206:1900) that is used for local network communication.
-The Roku responds to M-SEARCH queries on this ip address and port.
+SSDP is an industry IETF standard network protocol for discovery of local area network services.
+Roku devices advertise their external control services using the multicast SSDP so that programs can discover the IP address of Roku devices in the area.
+There is a standard SSDP multicast address and port (188.8.131.52:1900) used for local area network communication.
+The Roku device responds to M-SEARCH queries on this IP address and port.

 M-SEARCH * HTTP/1.1

-Remember that there must be a blank line at the end of the file above.
-If the above request is put into the file roku_ecp_req.txt, you can issue the following command on most Linux machines to test the request.
+Note there must be a blank line at the end of the file above.
+If you put the above request into a file such as roku_ecp_req.txt, you can issue the following command on most Linux machines to test the request:

-If you view the response via wireshark and filter on port 1900 you can see the Roku's response.
-Ncat has trouble receiving multicast traffic so viewing the response using ncat does not work.
+If you view the response using Wireshark, and filter on port 1900, you can see the Roku device response (Ncat has trouble receiving multicast traffic, so viewing the response using Ncat does not work).
 The response has the following format: